 As long as you maintain an average of at least 2.0 during a particular term, you will not be dismissed at the end of that period, regardless of your cumulative GPA.
-Once dismissed, you are ineligible to register again for UMUC courses until you are reinstated.
+Once dismissed, you must apply for reinstatement if you wish to continue your studies with UMUC.
+You are ineligible to register again for UMUC courses unless your application for reinstatement is approved.